allan-walpy/my-dev-guide/code_conventions.md

 ### Only use `dynamic` when talking to a dynamic object

 Using it introduces a serious performance bottleneck because the compiler has to generate some complex Reflection code.

-Use it only for calling methods or members of a dynamically created instance class as an alternave to `Type.GetProperty()` and `Type.GetMethod()`
+Use it only for calling methods or members of a dynamically created instance class as an alternative to `Type.GetProperty()` and `Type.GetMethod()`

 ### Favor `async`/`await` over `Task` continuations